-The true DEI meaning can get a little lost among other buzzwords that are thrown about.
-This then has a knock-on effect, as DEI programs are thought to be nothing more than box-ticking exercises that take away attention from employee tasks that provide monetary value and impact.
+The true meaning of Diversity, Equity, and Inclusion (DEI) can get a little lost among other buzzwords that are thrown about.
+This has a knock-on effect, as DEI programs are thought to be nothing more than box-ticking exercises that divert attention from employee tasks that provide monetary value and impact.

-Yet DEI initiatives are so often the reason why candidates choose to apply to a company.
-Since DEI often informs a company culture, it can be a big talent draw.
-It isn’t just for incomers too; 56% of employed US adults say that focusing on DEI at work is a good thing.
+Yet DEI initiatives are often why candidates choose to apply to a company.
+Since DEI informs company culture, it can be a big talent draw.
+It isn’t just for incomers, though.
+56% of employed US adults say that focusing on DEI at work is a good thing.

-However, it is quickly becoming something that companies just do to make themselves look good rather than something that should be built into a company’s foundation to make everyone’s lives better.
-If your organization’s DEI efforts just feel like another HR exercise, it is a clear indicator that things need to change.
+Unfortunately, it is quickly becoming something that companies only do to make themselves look good rather than intentionally building it into the company’s foundation to make everyone’s lives better.
+If your organization’s diversity efforts just feel like another HR exercise, it is a clear indicator that things need to change.

-Let’s dive a little deeper into the concept of DEI, what each individual part does, and why this is not an outdated concept but instead one that is evolving and changing for the modern workplace.
+Let’s dive a little deeper into DEI, what each part does, and why this is not an outdated concept but instead one that is evolving and changing for the modern workplace.

-DEI is made up of three clear values:
+The DEI acronym is made up of three main components:

-These three closely linked values are at the core of any company culture programs a business might choose to implement.
-Let’s break down each one further.
+To improve a sense of workplace belonging amongst employees, these three closely linked values should be kept at the core of any company culture programs a business might choose to implement.
+Let’s break them down further.

 Diversity

-Diversity refers to ensuring that there is a good mix of people in a given setting.
-Having the presence of a wide range of differences within one room is incredibly important.
-Marginalized groups bring a wealth of knowledge and experiences that others might not have.
-The more points of view we bring together, the clearer and more accurate our perspective will be.
+Implementing diversity means ensuring there is a mix of people from various backgrounds in a given setting.
+Think about it—the prettiest meadows have the greatest variety of wildflowers.
+In the same way, having a wide range of differences present within one room is important for businesses, as marginalized groups bring a wealth of knowledge and experiences that others might not have.
+The more viewpoints we bring together, the clearer our outlook will be.

-Diversity can mean including people from many different walks of life.
-This can include:
+Diversity means including people from many different walks of life, across:

-Diversity can also go much deeper than this, and can also include:
+Diversity can also go much deeper than this, and may include:

 Why is diversity important?

 When you have a diverse workforce, you can draw from a wide variety of perspectives.
-Together, this allows you to gather different points of view, and this then results in better decisions.
+Together, this allows you to gather different points of view and results in better decisions.

 Yes, we do want everyone to reach the same conclusion and all support a decision, but they should never do so blindly.
 If everyone has the same background, they may not think about the experiences of other people.
-Before you know it, you have a product, service, or marketing campaign that isn’t exactly the most thought-out.
+Before you know it, you have a product, service, or marketing campaign that isn’t well thought-out.

 Equity